-‘Recipe for a massive viral outbreak’: Iran emerges as a worldwide threat
+‘Recipe for a Massive Viral Outbreak’: Iran Emerges as a Worldwide Threat

 Iraq closed its border with Iran on Saturday, but millions cross it every year.
 So scores of infected people could potentially have brought the virus to Iraq, depending on how long it has been present in Iran.
 And as of midday Monday in Najaf, flights to and from Iran were still taking off and landing.

+Governors of Iraqi provinces bordering Iran were taking the potential for contagion seriously and at least two were personally inspecting the border crossings to ensure that they were being policed and that Iranians were barred from crossing into Iraq.

-Al Jubori, the head of the Iraqi Parliament’s Health and Environment Committee, called the coronavirus “a plague” and said his committee was demanding a far more complete closure of all borders with Iran.
-“Land, sea and air until the disease is completely controlled.”
+Qutaybah al-Jubouri, the head of the Iraqi Parliament’s Health Affairs Committee, called the coronavirus “a plague” and said his committee was demanding a far more complete closure of all “land, sea and air” borders with Iran “until the disease is completely controlled.”

 Iran’s health ministry sent a letter to the governor of Qom on Thursday and asked Shiite religious leaders to limit the number of pilgrims at the Shrine to Fatima Masumeh and other religious sites in the city, but as of early Tuesday, throngs of people still gathered around the shrine, touching it and taking part in communal prayers.